Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Experimental setup

 \section{Experimental setup}

 The experimental setup (see Fig.~\ref{Setup}) used in this research is similar to that described in \cite{Cao-2023}.

-The high-power microwave (HPM) pulse ($\sim 250 - 300$ MW, $\sim 0.35$ ns, $\sim 9.6$ GHz, $TM_{01}$ mode) is generated by a super-radiant backward wave oscillator (SR-BWO) (see \cite{Eltchaninov-2004, Rostov-2016} for details).
+The high-power microwave (HPM) pulse ($\sim 250 - 300$ MW, $\sim 0.35$ ns at Full Width Half Maximum (FWHM), $\sim 9.6$ GHz, $TM_{01}$ mode) is generated by a super-radiant backward wave oscillator (SR-BWO) (see \cite{Eltchaninov-2004, Rostov-2016} for details).
 The output of the SR-BWO is connected to a 2.8 cm diameter circular waveguide with a calibrated coupler (\#1) at its center.
 This waveguide is followed by the gas tube, filled with helium or air at the desired pressure.
-Inside the gas tube, the HPM pulse propagates along a circular waveguide consisting of 12 parallel stainless steel cylindrical wires (1 mm diameter) distributed uniformly (5-mm apart) along its 2.8 cm perimeter.
-Electromagnetic simulations confirm that the wave propagating along this waveguide is practically indistinguishable from the wave propagating along a solid-wall cylindrical waveguide.
+Inside the gas tube, {the solid-wall circular waveguide is replaced by twelve 1 mm diameter stainless steel wires parallel to the waveguide axis and distributed uniformly along the circumference of a circle of the same diameter as the corresponding solid wall waveguide.
+The use of such a ``transparent'' waveguide section allows access for diagnostic and optical observation of the processes, induced by the microwave pulse.
+Experimental measurements \cite{Cao-2019} and electromagnetic} simulations confirm that the wave propagating along this waveguide is practically indistinguishable from the wave propagating along a solid-wall waveguide.
 A second calibrated coupler (\#2) is connected at the exit from the gas tube followed by an impedance-matched horn antenna.
 Couplers \#1 and \#2 measure the incident, transmitted, and reflected wave forms acquired by an Agilent DSO81204B oscilloscope (12 GHz, 40 Gs/s).
 At the entrance and exit of the gas tube, 0.3 mm thick Mylar interface windows are installed to separate the vacuum/gas/vacuum media.
 A fast framing intensified 4QuikE ICCD camera (Stanford Computer Optics) operating with a frame duration of 1.5 ns was used to capture the light emission from the plasma formed by the HPM pulse.